ZkAGI/ZkSurfer/README.md

 <img src="src/assets/img/icon-128.png" width="64"/>

-# autosurf AI: Full Browser Automation
+# ZkSurfer AI: Full Browser Automation

 autosurf uses GPT-4 to control your browser and perform repetitive actions on your behalf.
 Currently it allows you to define ad-hoc instructions.
 In the future it will also support saved and scheduled workflows.